-The unfunded liability reflects the net of the fair value of the plan assets and the projected benefit obligation at the date of these Financial Statements.
+The funded (unfunded) liability reflects the net of the fair value of the plan assets and the projected benefit obligation at the date of these Financial Statements.
 The projected benefit obligation is the actuarial present value of all benefits attributed by the pension benefit formula to employee service rendered prior to the measurement date based on assumed future compensation levels.
 The accumulated benefit obligation is the actuarial present value of the benefits attributed to employee service rendered before the measurement date and based on current employee service and compensation.
 The funding status is subject to many variables including performance of plan assets and interest rate levels.
 Therefore, changes in assumptions could significantly affect these estimates.

 Costs are determined for each individual employer based on costs directly related to their current employees as well as an allocation of the remaining costs based proportionately on the estimated projected liability of the employer under this plan.
 We recognize our proportional share of expense and contribute a proportional share of funding.
-Our allocated share of plan expenses is included in "Salaries and employee benefits" in the Statement of Comprehensive Income.

-Benefits paid to participants in the District were \$88.6 million in 2021.
+Benefits paid to participants in the District were \$127.5 million in 2024.
 While the plan is a governmental plan and is not subject to minimum funding requirements, the employers contribute amounts necessary on an actuarial basis to provide the plan with sufficient assets to meet the benefits to be paid to participants.
-The amount of the total District employer contributions expected to be paid into the pension plan during 2022 is \$90.0 million.
-Our allocated share of these pension contributions in 2022 is expected to be \$1.2 million.
+The amount of the total District employer contributions expected to be paid into the pension plan during 2025 is \$14.7 million.
+Our allocated share of these pension contributions in 2025 is expected to be \$0.5 million.
 The amount ultimately to be contributed and the amount ultimately recognized as expense as well as the timing of those contributions and expenses, are subject to many variables including performance of plan assets and interest rate levels.
 These variables could result in actual contributions and expenses being greater than or less than the amounts reflected in the District financial statements.